 - Grades in courses taken before matriculation at Trinity are neither entered into the student's Trinity record nor included in the student's grade point average.

-For more detailed information, please see the "Transfer Credit" section of the Student Handbook.
+For more detailed information, please see the "Transfer Credit" section on page 66 of the Student Handbook.